 - Make sure not to cut the other person off because if you do, you aren’t giving them a chance to communicate back to you.

 - You can then ask questions to clarify anything you don’t understand.
-Reiterating will also make your partner feel like you are truly listening to their concerns and you respect their opinions, which they will likely do in return.
+Reiterating will also make your partner feel like you are truly listening to their concerns, and you respect their opinions, which they will likely do in return.

 Be aware of your body language

 - Facial Expressions: Your facial expressions are important, too.
 Even though you aren’t actively speaking, an eye roll or an angry glare could put your partner into attack/defense mode.
-Lack of eye-contact may indicate discomfort or shame.
+Lack of eye contact may indicate discomfort or shame.

-- Tone of voice: How you say something is just as important as what you are saying, sometimes more so.
+- The tone of voice: How you say something is just as important as what you are saying, sometimes more so.
 No one wants to be talked down to.
 You have to be cautious of how you are speaking and whether your tone is coming off as too aggressive.
-When you’re caught up in the moment, having awareness for your tone can be difficult.
-The more you reflect afterwards, the easier it will get for you to put into practice in the moment, but it does take time to learn.
+When you’re caught up in the moment, having an awareness of your tone can be difficult.
+The more you reflect afterward, the easier it will get for you to put into practice at the moment, but it does take time to learn.
 Keep this in mind when you are practicing loving communication.

-Ask for the floor: Confrontation is hard.
+Confrontation is hard.
 It takes a lot of courage to speak your mind freely about problems that upset you.
 Emotions can take over the strongest of us and can make it hard to keep your thoughts in order.
 Ask your partner for uninterrupted time to explain yourself.
 Helping you to stay calm without worrying whether you’ll have space to get things off your chest completely.
 By taking the floor, your partner will have a chance to practice active listening.
 Remember, you also have to be willing to give your partner the floor if they ask.
-Respect and mutuality often breeds more respect.
+Respect and mutuality often breed more respect.

-Knowing when to step away and come back later: Sometimes taking a breather is the right decision.
+Sometimes, taking a breather is the right decision.
 Give yourself and your partner time to clear your heads so that you don’t end up saying something you’ll later regret.
 Always come back.
 Taking a break and leaving the conversation open is just as bad as not taking a break.
-There has to be follow through with the conversation where both parties feel a resolve.
+There has to be follow-through with the conversation where both parties feel a resolve.

-Recognizing a gridlock: In the heat of the moment, it’s easy to allow our emotions to take over and continue a conversation that is going nowhere.
-Ask yourself when you are calmer, what are topics you do not enjoy discussing with your partner?
-Are these topics that could be enjoyable with someone else, but your partner just doesn’t have the same views as you, and, therefore, shouldn’t be a topic of interest between the two of you?
+In the heat of the moment, it’s easy to allow our emotions to take over and continue a conversation that is going nowhere.
+Ask yourself, when you are calmer, what are topics you do not enjoy discussing with your partner?
+Are these topics that could be enjoyed with someone else, but your partner just doesn’t have the same views as you, and, therefore, shouldn’t be a topic of interest between the two of you?
 For some couples, discussing topics like politics or social justice can be too difficult and do not bode well.
 Recognizing which conversations to have with one another versus a friend who aligns with your views on such topics is paramount to staying in a good place with your partner.

-Set a time that works for both of you: Some couples do really well by setting specific time and days where they check-in with one another.
+Some couples do really well by setting specific times and days where they check-in with one another.
 Sometimes these check-ins concentrate on the positives of the week within the relationship.
 Other times, these check-ins allow room for some of the negative interactions that have come up for each individual.
 By setting a specific time, each person can mentally prepare themselves to be an active listener and to use their “I” statements.
-If you can’t commit to regular check-ins, but have things you want to share with your partner, set up a time with them.
+If you can’t commit to regular check-ins but have things, you want to share with your partner, set up a time with them.
 It’s okay to ask to talk.
 Make it a time where both of you have each other’s undivided attention and can be in one another’s presence.